All Episodes

 Sorry, that's how I feel.

-You know, and I uh I don't know what to tell you.
+You know, and I don't know what to tell you because this is all helping Hillary.

-The whole all of this Republican establishment undermining, although I don't put Cruz in the establishment, I just think he's bitter over the campaign, and I think he needs to get over it.
+All of this Republican establishment undermining, although I don't put Cruz in the establishment, I just think he's bitter over the campaign, and I think he needs to get over it, as personal as it was.

-He got very personal too.
+He got very personal, too.

 He seems to have forgotten that part.

-You know, it got it always gets bitter.
+You know, it always gets bitter.

-It's a very it's an ugly business politics.
+It's a very, it's an ugly business politics.

 It's a blood sport.

-It's not for the faint hearted.
+It's not for the faint-hearted.

-This is bare knuckles brawling, and if you don't want any part of being in the public eye, like, for example, people ask me, well, what about all these wars you're in on Twitter and all this fighting you doing?
+And if you don't want any part of being in the public eye, like, for example, people ask me, well, what about all these wars you're in on Twitter and all this fighting you do?

 I don't give a flying rip at this point in my life what people say about me.

-But I do care about my kids and the country they'll inherit and your kids and the country they'll inherit, and I do care about this country decline in decline and deteriorating from within.
+But I do care about my kids and the country they'll inherit and your kids and the country they'll inherit.

 And America's ascendancy is now in a descendancy.